A joint analysis of 3D clustering and galaxy x CMB-lensing cross-correlations with DESI DR1 galaxies: Likelihood and Estimators

 We do not include the quadrupole moments of the correlation functions ($\xi_2(s)$) for the BGS and QSO tracers as it was determined in the unblinding tests for the Y1 BAO analysis \cite{DESI2024.III.KP4} that the quadrupole moments for these tracers were too noisy to contribute meaningfully to the constraints and therefore only 1D fits to the monopole were performed.
 Following this decisions made in the Y1 DESI analyses, we exclude the BGS and QSO quadrupole moments from $\xi_{\ell}^{\rm post}(s)$ in our $P_{\ell}(k)+\xi_{\ell}^{\rm post}(s)$ data vectors.

 In Fig.~\ref{fig:desi_ppd} we show the posterior predictive distribution (PPD) of $\Ckg$ conditioned on samples from a 3D full-shape + post-reconstruction BAO fit.
 There are two parameters in $\Ckg$, ie. $\alpha_x$ and $s_{\mu}$ (defined in \S4.4), that do not enter the power spectrum directly.
 For $\alpha_x$ we relate its value to the $\alpha_0$ parameter of $P_{\ell}(k)$ with a correction sampled from a Gaussian centered at 0 with a width of 2.
 For the magnification bias we sample from its prior given in Tab.~\ref{tab: priors}.
 A PPD is useful both for seeing what information a new dataset will contribute as well as a consistency check of our models and data.
 We find that in the low-$\ell$ (large scale) regime several of the sLRG1 and sLRG2 data points lie below the predicted distribution, which suggests that the $\Ckg$ data may have a preference for lower values of parameters relating to the amplitude of clustering.
 The opposite is true in the BGS bin whose large-scale cross-correlations appear to prefer higher clustering amplitude than the 3D analysis predicts.
 This is in line with the results in the tomographic analysis using photometric BGS and LRG galaxies in ref.~\cite{Sailer2025} where the authors found a preference for higher $S_8$ from the BGS sample and lower $S_8$ from LRG's.
 We expect cosmological constraints to be driven more by the large scale data while deviations in clustering at smaller-scales can often be absorbed when marginalizing over nuisance parameters.
 In addition to the cross-correlations, we also show in the bottom row of Fig.~\ref{fig:desi_ppd} the PPD for the galaxy autocorrelation $\Cgg$.
 We find that the information content from 3D clustering predicts a narrow distribution of $\Cgg$ models that are consistent with the data.
-We note however that the galaxy auto-spectra measured in \texttt{NaMaster} have a shot-noise contribution internally subtracted off.
-Likewise the 3D power spectrum monopole data also has Poisson shot-noise measured and subtracted, but in the third LRG bin we find a small constant shift between the $\Cgg$ measured from the catalogs with \texttt{NaMaster} versus $\Cgg$ computed via Limber integrals over the 3D power spectrum multipole data.
-This suggests that the subtracted shot noise in \texttt{NaMaster} may not be directly equivalent to the 2D projection of the measured Poisson shot-noise from \texttt{pypower}.
-We are not concerned by this because if we did include $\Cgg$ in fitting the spectroscopic data we would allow for some variation in the 2D shot-noise parameter in the $\Cgg$ model that would absorb such a constant shift.
-We therefore applied such a shift to the data in the $\Cgg$ data in the sLRG3 bin.